NBISweden/AGAT/docs/tools/agat_sp_filter_feature_by_attribute_value.md

     Bolean.
 Deactivated by default.
 When activated the values provided by the --value parameter are handled case insensitive.

+- **<--na\_aside**

+    Bolean.
+Deactivated by default.
+By default if the attribute tag on which the filter is based is missing, the feature will be written into <output>.
+    When activated, such features will be written into a separate file called <output>_na.gff.

+- **<--keep\_parental>**

+    Bolean.
+Deactivated by default.
+When activated even if all child features have been removed, the parental one will be kept.

 - **-t** or **--test**